 Why Does Your Home Insurance Provider Care if You Are On Vacation?

-It is generally assumed that when the house is occupied that the homeowners are going to be aware of any potential danger.
+It is generally assumed that when the house is occupied the homeowners are going to be aware of any potential danger.
 They would be able to respond quickly and in most cases mitigate any damage that may be occurring.
 If they are not there then the potential damage could be devastating, for example, like a burst pipe.

 Homes Checks While On Vacation